skelpo/UserManager/README.md

 ///   - text: The value of the attribute. func createAttribute(_ key: String, text: String)throws

-/// Removed the attribute from the user bsaed on its key. func removeAttribute(key: String)throws
+/// Removed the attribute from the user based on its key. func removeAttribute(key: String)throws

 /// Remove the attribute from the user based on its database ID. func removeAttribute(id: Int)throws
 ```

-If you want to access the user's attributes through an API endpoint, there are the following routes availible:
+If you want to access the user's attributes through an API endpoint, there are the following routes available:

 - `GET /*/users/attributes`:
-  Gets all the attibutes of the currently authenticated user.
+  Gets all the attributes of the currently authenticated user.
 This route does not require any parameters.

 - `POST /*/users/attributes`
   Creates a new attribute, or sets the value of an existing value.